cwnicoletti/Questionnaire/README.md

 6. While in the root directory of this repo, run: `expo start`
 7. Expo Go should find your project if you're on the same wifi as your computer, if not: Open the camera app and focus on the QR code to get a notification to the app.

-## Testing your code

-Before making a pull request, run: `npm test` in the root directory

-Testing is supported by [jest](https://jestjs.io/) and test files (".test.js") can be found in test directories

 ## Contributions
 All contributions should be referenced to the [CONTRIBUTIONS](https://github.com/cwnicoletti/Naire/blob/main/CONTRIBUTING.md) file before making a pull request.